A Key to “Happy Schooldays” at Home: Clutter-Free Storage and Preparation Zones

 If you dedicate the lower portion of a closet wall to organizers, the children will have easy access to their belongings and will be more prone to put things back where they belong – thereby developing a sense of ownership.
 Best of all, the room and closet will be less cluttered, and you’ll be less stressed.

 And don’t stop at kids’ closets; take a look at your own kitchen cabinets.
 How many times have you rushed to make the kids lunch to take to school, only to find you can’t locate the sandwich container or the thermos or the lunchbox or the Goldfish snacks . . .?
 If you dedicate one of your smaller kitchen cabinets to lunch accoutrements, you’ll never have to go searching for items and lunch making will go a lot easier!

-Closet organization – and making sure you have plenty of storage in your home to begin with – is a key component to de-cluttering a house, saving your sanity, and making sure kids are performing well and dressed appropriately for school.
+Closet organization – and making sure you have plenty of storage in your home, to begin with – is a key component to de-cluttering a house, saving your sanity, and making sure kids are performing well and dress appropriately for school.
 There are countless organization strategies out there; click here for more ideas on closet and home storage de-cluttering solutions.